 Worn by: The Crips (L.A.), Surenos (Southern California), Latin Aspects (nationwide), Gangster Disciples (Chicago)

 Reasoning: The Dodger Blue cap has to be the most recognizably gang-affiliated hat, a symbol deeply ingrained in the culture and identity of notable groups such as the Crips and Surenos.
 Its vibrant hue and distinctive interlocking ‘LA’ logo represent the Los Angeles Dodgers and resonate with Latin Aspects, making it their emblem of choice.
 Furthermore, the version adorned with the Dodger ‘D’ is equally significant to the Gangster Disciples, showcasing the cap’s versatile appeal across different factions.
-This widespread adoption by various groups underscores the Dodger Blue cap’s status as the most recognizable gang affiliate hat, blending the worlds of sports loyalty and street allegiance seamlessly.
+In addition, this widespread adoption by various groups underscores the Dodger Blue cap’s status as the most recognizable gang affiliate hat, blending the worlds of sports loyalty and street allegiance seamlessly.